Tan Cheng Bock calls for Presidential Election to be open election

 Speaking to reporters at a press conference on Friday (Mar 31), he asked if it was correct to make the upcoming election, which must be held by August, a reserved one.

+Under changes passed to the Constitution in November, if there is not a President from a particular racial community for five consecutive terms, then the next term will be reserved for a President from that community.

-He pointed out that the Attorney-General's Chambers (AGC) had advised the Prime Minister to count from President Wee Kim Wee in looking at the new electoral process.
+On Friday, Dr Tan pointed out that the Attorney-General's Chambers (AGC) had advised the Prime Minister to start counting the five terms from President Wee Kim Wee - who served one term from 1985 to 1993 - in looking at the new electoral process.

+Since Dr Wee, there have been three elected Presidents who served four terms between them: Mr Ong Teng Cheong, Mr S R Nathan and current incumbent Dr Tony Tan Keng Yam.
+As none of them were Malay, the next Presidential Election should be reserved for a Malay candidate under the new rules if Dr Wee's term was the first one counted.

+However, Dr Tan argued that the counting should begin from Mr Ong's term from 1993 to 1999, instead of Dr Wee's.

 "In all my 26 years in Parliament, we have always referred to Mr Ong Teng Cheong as the first elected President," he said.
 "Even the commission's report contains a statement referring to President Ong as the first Elected President."